Modeling AD Risk and Protective Genetic Factors in Human CNS Cell Types

 We have additional collaborative projects, two of which are highlighted below.

 Selective vulnerability of excitatory vs. inhibitory neurons to tauopathy: We are collaborating with Dr. Karen Duff (now at UCL) to better understand why neurofibrillary tangles selectively form in excitatory (EX) glutamatergic neurons but not in inhibitory GABAergic neurons during tauopathies such as AD or frontotemporal dementia (FTD).
 In order to better study this in human neurons, we developed a permanent line method to generate either EX or IN neurons from hPSCs by addition of doxycycline to drive transgenes and neuronal media (Song et al, Current Protocols 2021).
+Interestingly, we find that the APPLon mutation differentially affects EX and IN neurons in terms of transcriptional and lipidomic profiles (manuscript in preparation).

 Other Collaborative Projects